-On 4 December 2019, the Cabinet of Ministers of Ukraine adopted the Decree approving the provision on the Diia State eServices Portal (Π optan \mathcal{L} ia).
+On 4 December 2019, the Cabinet of Ministers of Ukraine adopted the Decree approving the provision on the Diia State eServices Portal ($\Pi optan \, \mathcal{A} is$).
 The decree defined the objective, major tasks and functional opportunities of the Diia eServices portal as well as the content to be published on the portal.
 The portal provides information about electronic, administrative and other public services. eServices are delivered using data from the national electronic information resources.
 Digital images of documents are created via the portal (i.e. Diia mobile application) and the user's eCabinet on the portal provides information about the user from the national electronic information resources.
-The Diia State eServices Portal has technical capacity for identification via the national identification system, qualified electronic signatures and stamps.
+The Diia State eServices Portal has the technical capacity to provide identification via the national identification system, qualified electronic signatures and stamps.
 Moreover, the Diia State eServices Portal is integrated with the national interoperability system, which provides the portal with the data needed for the delivery of eServices.